zincware/ZnNL/docs/source/index.rst

 ..
-PyRND documentation master file, created by sphinx-quickstart on Fri Jul 23 13:14:08 2021.
+ZnRND documentation master file, created by sphinx-quickstart on Fri Jul 23 13:14:08 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to PyRND's documentation!
+Welcome to ZnRND's documentation!
 =================================

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

-   modules_index
+   _modules/modules
+   examples/walkthrough